hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 ###2:00-4:00 (Donnie Sendelbach and David Berk)
 - Time in teams or individually to work on one module plan in detail.
 - Decide on content, how it will be delivered, tested, in-class activities (if flipping).
-- Begin writing materials.*
+- Begin writing materials.

-*During all project work time, steering committee members and instructional technologists will be on hand to help teams as needed.
+- During all project work time, steering committee members and instructional technologists will be on hand to help teams as needed.
+- Concurrently at some point the steering committee confers with Charlie Blaich and Kathy Wise to review the assessment plan.

 ##4:00-4:15 Short Break